 Thus, cross-platform technologies appeared to meet this challenge and allow building software solutions that can be launched on several platforms simultaneously having a single codebase in their foundation.
 While most of these hybrid tools are dead now (mostly because they needed improvement or were rather limited in use), only React Native and Flutter frameworks are in the game for most of the projects.

-With 4 years of active development and a solid community support, React Native seems to be an undeniable leader.
+With 4 years of active development and solid community support, React Native seems to be an undeniable leader.
 But it’s not that cut and dried.
-Its younger counterpart — Flutter — is a one more cross-platform framework for developing appealing applications for iOS, Android and Desktop OS (Windows, Linux and MacOS), which promises to become the new native with its own rendering engine and impressive cross-platform capabilities.
+Its younger counterpart — Flutter — is one more framework for developing appealing applications for iOS, Android and Desktop OS (Windows, Linux and MacOS), which promises to become the new native with its own rendering engine and impressive capabilities.

 Why Flutter should be a must tool in your tech stack, how it is going to transform, what is the future of the software development market and many other questions we are going to address in this article.
 Read on to get a brand-new perspective on cross-platform development!

 Flutter is often called “Google’s most ambitious framework,” and there is a good reason for it.
 The cross-platform framework has recently consolidated its effort on the development of Dart and its related SDK.
 Flutter is expected to become the central point of access to its most promising platform — FuchsiaOS, where Dart will be the primary native application development language.
 As the dispute between Google and Oracle progresses, the first one is looking for a way to disrupt the market with its own operating system that will stand out as the tech of the future.

 But before we deep dive into details, let’s run through the basics and expand more on Flutter framework and its applications in software development.

 Flutter is a mobile development framework released by Google in 2017 that enables developers to build native-like applications that can be launched on several platforms with the help of a single coding language and one codebase.